READ-ME-BEFORE-INT/READ-ME-BEFORE-INT/README.md

 **not a system**. we are one person who sometimes likes to use we/us when referring to ourself.

-###### If we're directly talking to people we probably won't speak like this, dealing with the confusion is just too frustrating.
+###### If we're directly talking to you, we probably won't speak like this.
+Dealing with the confusion is just too frustrating.

 usually non-verbal / semi-verbal, especially if we don't know you. sorry!